toitlang/toit/tests/esp32/README.md

 As of 2023-05-30.
 Run the tests individually.
-All test run on board 1, except for the uart, ultrasound, wait_for tests, and pin-hold tests.
+All test run on board 1, except for the uart, ultrasound, wait-for tests, and pin-hold tests.
 (See their respective files for more info.)

 The adc and espnow tests only work if no other program is using WiFi.
 For Jaguar: